juxt/bidi/README.md

  :href "https://example.org:8443/index.html?q=juxt"}
 ```

-A partially applied uri-for function is available in bidi's matching context and returns a map of the following elements.
+A partially applied uri-info function is available in bidi's matching context and returns a map of the following elements.
 This partial applies the vhosts-model which can help with dependency cycles in your code (where your bidi router requires knowledge of resources, which have views that require knowledge of the bidi router's routes).

 When called via bidi's match-context, the `:href` entry in the result may not contain the scheme, host and port, if these are redundant, whereas the `:uri` entry always contains an absolute URI.
 If you are creating HTML content for a browser, `:href` is safe to use.
 If, for example, you are creating an API returning a JSON-formatted response body, prefer `:uri`.